hannnid/MGFusion-DTI/README.md

 		+ drug_without_feature.txt: Contain the drugs of which the SMILES cannot be recongnized by Mol2Vec.
 		+ full_pair.txt: The full dataset with positives and negatives for performance evaluation.
 		+ protein_without_feature.txt: Contain the proteins without 3D files.
-	+ BindingDB:
-		+ warm_start: The datasets for warm start.
-		+ compound_cold_start: The datasets for compound cold start.
-		+ protein_cold_start: The datasets for protein cold start.
-		+ blind_start: The datasets for blind start.
-		+ feature: Contain the SMILES strings of compounds and amino acid sequences of proteins.
-			+ drug_list.txt: The SMILES strings of compounds
-			+ protein_list.txt: Amino acid sequences of proteins
-		+ full_pair.csv: The full dataset with positives and negatives for performance evaluation with scarce data.

-	+ BioSNAP
-		+ warm_start: The datasets for warm start.
-		+ compound_cold_start: The datasets for compound cold start.
-		+ protein_cold_start: The datasets for protein cold start.
-		+ blind_start: The datasets for blind start.
-		+ feature: Contain the SMILES strings of compounds and amino acid sequences of proteins.
-			+ drug_list.txt: The SMILES strings of compounds
-			+ protein_list.txt: Amino acid sequences of proteins
-		+ full_pair.csv: The full dataset with positives and negatives for performance evaluation with scarce data.

 + Feature_generation

 	+ Mol2Vec